YottaDB/YDBPosix/doc/ydbposix.rst

     stat("size")=8700
     stat("uid")=0

-    YDB>write stat("mode")\$$filemodeconst^%POSIX("S_IFREG")#2 ; It is a regular file
+    YDB>write stat("mode")\$$filemodeconst^%ydbposix("S_IFREG")#2 ; It is a regular file
     1
     YDB>

-    YDB>do syslog^%POSIX(str) zsystem "tail -1 /var/log/messages"
-    Mar 24 19:23:12 bhaskark mumps: THE QUICK BROWN FOX JUMPS OVER the lazy dog
+    YDB>write $$version^%ydbposix
+    v4.0.0
     YDB>

-    YDB>write $$version^%POSIX
-    r1
-    YDB>

-    YDB>write $horolog," : ",$$zhorolog^%POSIX
-    62626,60532 : 62626,60532.466276
-    YDB>

 -------------------------------------------------------------
 (Low Level) ydbposix calls
 -------------------------------------------------------------

-The high level entryrefs in ^%POSIX access low level functions in ydbposix.c that directly wrap POSIX functions.
+The high level entryrefs in ^%ydbposix access low level functions in ydbposix.c that directly wrap POSIX functions.
 Unless otherwise noted, functions return 0 for a successful completion, and non-zero otherwise.
 Note that some POSIX functions only return success, and also that a non-zero return value triggers a "%YDB-E-ZCSTATUSRET, External call returned error status" YottaDB runtime error for your $ETRAP or $ZTRAP error handler.
 Where errno is the last argument passed by reference, it takes on the value of the errno from the underlying system call.

 .. note::
    The ydbposix YottaDB interface to call out to POSIX functions is a low-level interface designed for use by programmers rather than end-users.
 Misuse, abuse and bugs can result in programs that are fragile, hard to troubleshoot and potentially insecure.